 This post may include affiliate links; see our disclosure policy.

-Thanksgiving is full of traditions, and we’re all about the signature drink being one of them.
-As two cocktail experts, Alex and I love to create a fun drink each year to add a sparkle to the meal.
-Here’s a list we created of our top Thanksgiving cocktails for celebrating the holiday in style!
+Thanksgiving is full of traditions, and at my house I’m all about the signature drink.
+As cocktail experts, my husband Alex and I love to create a fun drink each year to add a sparkle to the meal.

 This Thanksgiving sangria is a festive cocktail that's perfect for serving to a crowd!
 Made with red wine and spiced simple syrup, it's infused with cozy, fruity flavor.
 Making up an 8-serving pitcher is our pick for a fun holiday drink!